solonas13/asmf/README.md

 	unsigned int acsmf_simple_ms ( unsigned char * x, unsigned char * t, unsigned int k, unsigned int ** Occ, unsigned int * num_of_occ, unsigned int block_size );

-All functions take as input arguments the pattern x, the text t, and the integer threshold k<m; and then return the starting positions of the occurrences of the rotations of x in t with k-mismatches as output.
+All functions take as input arguments the pattern x, the text t, and the integer threshold; and then return the starting positions of the occurrences of the rotations of x in t with k-mismatches as output.
 Function acsmf_simple_ms() takes an additional parameter block_size which specifies an upper bound on the memory used.
 This is useful in the case when the text is large.